-Search-engine optimization (SEO) hasn’t been around as long as most other forms of marketing, so it’s not as well understood.
-That’s not a problem for businesses that hire reputable SEO consultants who’ve put in the hard work to become experts.
-Those clients don’t have to be skilled at SEO to realize seriously impressive gains.
+Search-engine optimization (SEO) isn’t always as well understood as some other forms of marketing.
+That’s not a problem for businesses that hire reputable SEO consultants who’ve put in the hard work to become experts, however—those companies don’t have to be skilled at SEO to realize seriously impressive gains.
 That lack of understanding is a big minus, though, for companies that choose an SEO provider solely on price.
 In many cases, cheap SEO is even a big danger.

 Not only will you get what you pay for with the lowest-priced SEO; you may also get trouble you didn’t bargain for and a hit to your bottom line.